Working for us

 Please see below for current vacancies.

-We are currently recruiting for several new Trustees, including a Chair of Trustees.
-The advert and role descriptions are below.
+We are currently recruiting for a Chair of Trustees.
+The advert and role description is below.

 The Race Equality Foundation is a dynamic and forward-thinking national charity tackling racial inequality across public services to improve the lives of Black, Asian and minority ethnic communities.
 We believe that everyone should be provided with the opportunities to flourish.